gudmojo/nice-things/README.md

 When this approach is used it's possible to achieve high flexibility in switching to a different implementation of the same abstract service.
 It also keeps the business logic clean and readable.

+## Avoid global state, e.g. the *static* keyword

+Use instance variables rather than class variables, and objects rather than static.
+That way, global state can be better avoided, components can be tested without unintended side effects, and the components are more loosely coupled from each other.

+## Dependency Injection via constructor

+I think this should be considered as the default way of initializing service objects.
+For example if the NetWorthService uses a CurrencyExchangeService, it would receive the reference to it when it is constructed.

+If you're using a dependency injection framework, it probably supports this by putting an annotation on the constructor rather than on the member variables.